Adversarial Robustness for Code: Training Neural Models to Abstain

 \section{Training Neural Models to Abstain}

 We now present a method for training neural models of code that provide an uncertainty measure and can abstain from making predictions.
 This is important as essentially~all practical tasks contain some examples for which it is not possible to make a correct prediction (e.g., due to the task~hardness or because it contains ambiguities).
 In the machine learning literature this problem is known as selective classification (supervised-learning with a reject option) and is an active area with several recently proposed approaches~\cite{gal16, DeepGamblers:19, galthesis, Geifman:2017, geifman19a}.
-In our work, we use one of these methods developed by Lie et. al.~\cite{DeepGamblers:19}, summary of which is provided below.
+In our work, we use one of these methods \cite{DeepGamblers:19} which is briefly summarized below.
+For a full description, we refer the reader to the original paper \cite{DeepGamblers:19}.